Mayeu/mayeu.me/content/posts/getting-your-e-mail-out-of-the-cloud.md

 # make install
 ~~~

-OpenSMTPD use 3 different user to have a good privilege separation, and its launched
+OpenSMTPD use 3 different users enabling good privileges separation, and its
-chrooted in `/var/empty` by default.
-The users names start with an underscore, which is
+launched chrooted in `/var/empty` by default.
+The users names start with an
-a standard in BSD but not in Linux, if its bother you can change the configure file with
+underscore, which is a standard in BSD but not in Linux, if its bother you can
-username you wish.
+change the `configure` file with username you wish.

 Create the users and the home folder: